Under Covid-19 Alert Level 4:

 No. ESNZ’s insurance for registered coaches only covers public liability and statutory.

 First Aid Certificates are valid for two years.
-In person first aid courses should once again be available in your area.
+In person first aid courses are not available under Alert Level 4 but you should have an extension if your renewals falls in this period.
+Online courses are being offered in some instances.
 Check with your usual provider, otherwise both the Red Cross (https://www.redcross.org.nz/) and St John’s (https://buy.stjohn.org.nz/first-aid/first-aid-courses/) cover most of NZ.

 NZ Police are still running their police checking at this time so this can still be completed for you.
 You still need to allow at least 20 working days for this.